samuelmholley1/Life-Command-Rebuild/APP_FUNCTIONALITY_OVERVIEW.md

 - **Environment Separation:** Test and production data are strictly separated.

 ### 4. Testing & Quality
 - **E2E Testing:** Automated browser tests cover all critical user flows (login, signup, CRUD, filtering, sorting, inline editing).
+All selectors are robust and attribute-based to prevent locator staleness.
+All tests pass in Chromium, Firefox, and Webkit.
 - **Unit Testing:** All business logic and UI components are unit tested, including inline editing.
 - **Manual QA:** Password reset and other flows that require email are manually tested.
 - **Zero Tolerance for Errors:** No known lint, type, or runtime errors in production.